PlaidWeb/publ-site/content/manual/Installing on Dreamhost.md

 .....

+==Huge note:== This really, really needs to be rewritten, now that Publ has been added to PyPI as a library.

 Dreamhost is kinda-sorta straightforward, once you have a python3 environment working.
 However, setting up python3 isn't quite obvious, and [Dreamhost's own instructions](https://help.dreamhost.com/hc/en-us/articles/115000702772-Installing-a-custom-version-of-Python-3) are incomplete and don't include [`pipenv`](https://docs.pipenv.org) (which, to be fair, is a fairly recent addition to the ecosystem).